zacchiro/beangrep/README.md

                                   (e.g., -vv) to DEBUG.
   --help                          Show this message and exit.

-  Exit status is 0 (sucess) if a match is found, 1 if no match is found, 2 if an error occurred.
+  Exit status is 0 (success) if a match is found, 1 if no match is found, 2 if an error occurred.
 ```